arvin11g/project-group-14-budget-expenses-tracker/docs/README.md

 When the application starts and the database is empty, some sample data is automatically loaded.
 This allows the system to be tested immediately without having to manually add data first.

+To support both the real database and the stub database, the application uses a common interface:

+ExpenseDataAccess

+Two implementations are provided:

+- DbExpenseDataAccess – uses PostgreSQL through Spring Data JPA
+- StubExpenseDataAccess – uses the original InMemoryExpenseStore

+BudgetService depends only on the interface, allowing the database implementation to be switched using Spring profiles.

 ---

 ## Running Tests